OdatNurd/OverrideAudit/README.md

 the changes.

+### `diff_empty_hdr`: Boolean (Default: false) ###

+When enabled, this allows you to see the source files and related time stamps of both files that participated in the diff even when there are no changes to display.

 ### `save_on_diff`: true/false (Default: false) ###

 This setting controls whether or not OverrideAudit will make sure any unsaved